galaxyproject/galaxy-hub/src/news/2019-02-galaxy-update/index.md

 [<img class="img-fluid mx-auto float-right" src="/src/images/logos/ElixirNoTextLogo.png" alt="GalaxyAdmins" />](/src/community/galaxy-admins/index.md)

-Join the Galaxy Community of Elixir for a three day workshop at Station Biological de Roscoff, France to participate in workshops and hackathons focused on tool implementation in Galaxy, development of training materials for the Galaxy Training Network (GTN), and how to teach using GTM materials.
+Join the Galaxy Community of Elixir for a [three day workshop](https://www.france-bioinformatique.fr/fr/evenements/elixir-galaxy-community-workshop-roscofffrance) at Station Biological de Roscoff, France to participate in workshops and hackathons focused on tool implementation in Galaxy, development of training materials for the Galaxy Training Network (GTN), and how to teach using GTM materials.

 During the first 1 1/2 days, the attendees will learn about the integration of high-quality tools within Galaxy with their dependencies (Bioconda, Planemo) using the IUC best practice guidelines.
 They will also learn how to use Galaxy as a training tool and develop training material for the Galaxy Training Network.
 The second half of the workshop will be dedicated to Hackathon sessions where attendees will be able to bring their own projects around tool integration and/or training material and develop them collaboratively, with the support of community experts.
+Additional information can be found [here](https://www.france-bioinformatique.fr/fr/evenements/elixir-galaxy-community-workshop-roscofffrance).

 Find pre-registration **[here]**(https://www.france-bioinformatique.fr/fr/evenements/elixir-galaxy-community-workshop-roscofffrance).